MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-on-azure-hdinsight.md

 Once the cluster is deployed, you can connect to the edge node and begin development.
 Your R script or code can call base R functions, third-party packages compatible with R 3.3.3, and these R Server 9.1 packages: [RevoScaleR](../r-reference/revoscaler/revoscaler.md), [MicrosoftML](../r-reference/MicrosoftML/MicrosoftML-package.md), [mrsdeploy](../r-reference/mrsdeploy/mrsdeploy-package.md).

 R Server is engineered for [distributed computing](../r/how-to-revoscaler-distributed-computing.md) across multiple nodes, aggregating calculations into a single result.
-Multi-threaded math libraries and transparent parallelization in Machine Learning Server can handle up to 1000x more data and up to 50x faster speeds than open source R—helping you train more accurate models for better predictions than previously possible.
+Multi-threaded math libraries and transparent parallelization in Machine Learning Server can handle up to 1000x more data and up to 50x faster speeds than open-source R—helping you train more accurate models for better predictions than previously possible.

 An R cluster is basically a Spark cluster with R Server libraries and interpreters.
 If you are not familiar with Spark, take a few minutes to review the [Spark cluster documentation for HDInsight](https://docs.microsoft.com/azure/hdinsight/spark/apache-spark-overview).